System Design Space

 Design implications

-Turns network theory into retry, timeout, pooling, and backpressure design choices.
+Turns network theory into concrete retry, timeout, pooling, and backpressure decisions.

 Interview confidence